 1. A good blender – As long as the blades turn and are capable of shredding cabbage, any ole’ blender will do, no need for a Vitamix! :o)

 2. A fermentation container – The container doesn’t have to be fancy, but it will need to be covered, as fermenting cabbage juice is an anaerobic process (no oxygen).
 The container should hold about six liters, although one can easily adjust the amount of cabbage juice one desires to produce to ‘fit the container’.
 UPDATE: You can use actual fermentation containers.
-Use about 3 medium sized cabbages in this 12 LIter container: Fermentation Container.
+Use about 2-3 medium sized cabbages in this 8 Liter container available via Amazon.com: Fermentation Container.

 3. Two heads of cabbage – organic preferred.
 One may use red or green cabbage, or a combination of both (as will be explained below).